 Standard feed posts can be plotted in to support your Stories activity.
 You could even start to be more reactive with these by seeing which Story is most successful and then base your post on that content.

 This may seem like additional work – don’t worry, we hear you!
-Remember that Stories don’t need to be absolutely polished.
+Remember that a Story doesn’t need to be absolutely polished.
 Users like to see rough(ish), behind-the-scenes content.
+In fact, The Guardian found in mid-2018 that less polished video Stories drove better completion rates than heavily produced, scripted ones.
+We love The Guardian’s Stories game, where they use young presenters, lo-fi sets and emojis and stickers to gamify the news.